yoctoproject/poky/documentation/test-manual/intro.rst

 In this example, the ``OERuntimeTestCase`` class wraps ``unittest.TestCase``.
-Within the test, ``self.target`` represents the target system, where commands can be run on it using the ``run()`` method.
+Within the test, ``self.target`` represents the target system, where commands can be run using the ``run()`` method.

-To ensure certain test or package dependencies are met, you can use the ``OETestDepends`` and ``OEHasPackage`` decorators.
-For example, the test in this example would only make sense if python3-core is installed in the image.
+To ensure certain tests or package dependencies are met, you can use the ``OETestDepends`` and ``OEHasPackage`` decorators.
+For example, the test in this example would only make sense if ``python3-core`` is installed in the image.

 ``testsdk_ext``
 ---------------

 These tests are run against built extensible SDKs (eSDKs).
-The tests can assume that the eSDK environment has already been setup.
+The tests can assume that the eSDK environment has already been set up.
 An example from ``meta/lib/oeqa/sdk/cases/devtool.py`` contains the following::

    class DevtoolTest(OESDKExtTestCase):